friemen/visuals/README.md

    the time-consuming use of point-and-click designer tools).
  - Every piece of logic is triggered on the basis of callbacks.
  - Actions that change UI must do so by causing side effects.
- - To make an UI responsive you have to deal with multi-threading.
+ - To make a UI responsive you have to deal with multi-threading.
  - Testing presentation logic is often very hard if it's mixed up with code that accesses UI.
 This forces you to employ UI robots and to maintain brittle test scripts.

-To cut it short: there are quite some challenges ahead.
-This library explores practical answers to the following questions.
+To cut it short, there are quite some challenges ahead.
+This library explores practical answers to the following questions:

  - Where does functional reactive programming help?
  - Can we really escape callback hell?